 Distinguished speakers from Academia and Industry on the 2nd Day of the 26th assembly of AMC. ©IAAM Media

 Session 10 held on the 2nd day of the 26th assembly of AMC, was focused on Ceramics and Based Composites and chaired by Prof. Rafal Abdank-Kozubski, Jagiellonian University, Poland.
 This session explored composite research and technological needs in ceramic-based innovations.
 Two invited and three oral talks related to this thematic field were delivered and discussed in this session.
 The first invited lecture was focused on Innovative lithium recovery technology from seawater and used Li-ion batteries using a lithium ionic conductor.
-Another invited lecture of Prof. L. I. Kveglis, Siberian Federal University, Russian Federation was focussed on the modeling of structure BeO+TiO2 ceramic.
+Another invited lecture of Prof. L. I. Kveglis, Siberian Federal University, Russian Federation was focused on the modeling of structure BeO+TiO2 ceramic.
 In this study, the structure of BeO+TiO2 ceramic showed the possibility of two types of 12-vertex and calculations of magnetic and structural properties were performed using the density functional theory.
 Here, the cluster 3d model was used for an explanation of crystalline transformations.
-The subsequent oral talks focused on topics related to the surface coating of polymer, manufacturing of rattan-derived SiC/Si-Ni composites, and thermal stability of nanocrystalline materials raised important discussion among the participants.
+The subsequent oral talk was delivered by Prof. Lung-Hao Hu, Southern Taiwan University of Science and Technology, Taiwan on topics on the surface coating of polymer for various applications.
+The last oral talk of the session was delivered by Dr. Renata Fumagali Scirea, Santa Catarina Federal University, Brazil on the , manufacturing of rattan-derived SiC/Si-Ni composites, and thermal stability of nanocrystalline materials.
+This talk raised important discussion among the participants.

 Nano, Bio- and Polymeric Composites were in focus on the 3rd day of the 26th assembly of AMC.
 There were extensive discussions around these in sessions 14 and 18.
 Session 14 was chaired by Prof. Joseph Koo, the University of Texas at Austin, USA and consisted of two keynotes and two invited lectures.
-Important keynote lectures related to Fullerene-containing electrically conductive electron beam and environmentally benign deNOx catalyst were mostly related to the application part.
+Important keynote lecture was delivered by Prof. Anri Nakajima, Hiroshima University, Japan on Fullerene-containing electrically conductive electron beam.
+This talk was mostly related to the application part.
+The next keynote lecture was on environmentally benign deNOx catalyst were mostly related to the application part.
 The next interesting invited lecture by Prof. Li-Qiong Wang, Brown University, USA was focused on the investigation of structures and porosity of nanocomposite electrode materials.
 The results of Prof. Wang’s study provided useful information for the design and development of novel electrodes.
 The next invited speaker Dr. Taras Kavetskyy delivered a talk on third-generation amperometric enzyme biosensors with uracil-based polymer matrixes, which defined the state-of-the-art and future prospects.
 In this talk, the effect of oxide TiO2 NPs was found to be similar to As2S3-nanostructures and Au-NPs.
 Dr. Kavetskyy is affiliated to Drohobych Ivan Franko State Pedagogical University, Ukraine and The John Paul II Catholic University, Poland.

 Session 16 of the conference was focused on Metals and Alloys and chaired by Prof. Ludmila Kucerova, University of West Bohemia, Czech Republic and Prof. Rafal Abdank-Kozubski, Jagiellonian University, Poland.
 This session consisted of seven invited talks related to recent development in research and technology of metal and alloy field.